shanavas786/coding-fu/k-and-r-c/chapter-2/notes.md

 - for portability specify signed or unsigned if non character data is to be stored in char
 - Conversion takes place across assignments.
 RHS is converted to the type of LHS
 - Longer integers are converted to shorter ones or chars by dropping the higher order bits

+## section 2.9
+- right shifting signd values will fill vacated bits with sign bit (arithmatic shift) on some machines and 0 (logical shift) on other

+- A statement is a complete line of code that performs some action (doesn't evaluates to a value), while an expression is any section of the code that evaluates to a value.
+Expressions can be combined “horizontally” into larger expressions using operators, while statements can only be combined “vertically” by writing one after another, or with block constructs.
+Every expression can be used as a statement (whose effect is to evaluate the expression and ignore the resulting value)

+## section 2.10
+- C doesn't specify the order in which operants of an operator are evaluated (except for &&, ||, ?: and ,) for eg: x = f() + g() either of f or g could be evaluated first similarly, the order in which function arguments are evaluated is not specified printf("%d, %d", ++n, ++n) could produce different outputs with different compilers. a[i] = i++; - behaviour is compiler dependent